wsampson/mdah-flickr-scripts/README.md

 Edit flickr-titan.py and replace the ALL_CAPS variables with the relevant values for your account.

 Runs from command line, suggested Python 2.7.x or later.
+Requires python-flickrapi and ElementTree (latter is included in recent Python releases).